 Deep Delta Learning replaces additive residual updates with a gated delta-rule that selectively overwrites residual content along learned directions, improving language modeling quality over standard ResNet-style accumulation.

-DAR replaces residual addition in DiTs with learnable timestep-adaptive non-incremental aggregation of sublayer outputs, improving FID by 2.11 on ImageNet 256x256 and accelerating convergence by 8.75x.
+DAR replaces residual addition in DiTs with learnable, timestep-adaptive aggregation of sublayer outputs, yielding 2.11 FID improvement on SiT-XL/2 and 8.75x faster convergence on ImageNet 256x256.

 AOT-POT adaptively reshapes complex PDE solution operators via input-dependent transformations and parallel stream mixing to enable effective large-scale pre-training, yielding SOTA results on 12 benchmarks with minimal added parameters.